PastVu/docs/docs/dev/setup.md

-It's not strictly necessary to start all of them locally, only `app` is required, which can be started with databases using `docker compose up app`, but if you want to work with images make sure to start corresponding services as well.
+It's not strictly necessary to start all of them locally, only `app` is required, which can be started with databases using `docker compose up app`, but if you want to work with images make sure you started corresponding services as well.

+#### Email notifications

+Mailcatcher web interface is listening on `http://localhost:1080`, which can be used to view emails which app has sent out.

 ### Configuring